32 Vassar Street

 Russ is the X Consortium Associate Professor of Electrical Engineering and Computer

-Science and Aeronautics and Astronautics at MIT, and
+Science and Aeronautics and Astronautics at MIT,

 the Director of the Center for Robotics at the Computer Science and Artificial